awhyang/wikifortune/README.md

       $
 <br/>
 <br/>
-To get a random article inside a request for aticles:
+To get a random article inside a request for articles:
 <br/><br/>
 use: